-Note: The SYNCore RAM model uses Verilog 2001.
-When adding a RAM model to a Verilog-95 design, be sure to enable the Verilog 2001 check box on the Verilog tab of the Implementation Options dialog box or include a set_option -vlog_std v2001 statement in your project file to prevent a syntax error.

-From the synthesis tool GUI, select Run->Launch SYNCore or click the Launch SYNCore icon to start the SYNCore IP wizard.
+- Note: The SYNCore RAM model uses Verilog 2001.
+When adding a RAM model to a Verilog-95 design, be sure to enable the Verilog 2001 check box on the Verilog tab of the Implementation Options dialog box or include a set_option -vlog_std v2001 statement in your project file to prevent a syntax error. - 1.
+Start the wizard. - From the synthesis tool GUI, select Run->Launch SYNCore or click the Launch SYNCore icon icon to start the SYNCore IP wizard.